-December’s jobs report showed a slowdown in growth.
-The economy gained 223,000 nonfarm payroll jobs, down from 256,000 the previous month.
-In December, there were notable gains in sectors including leisure and hospitality, health care, construction and social assistance.
+April’s jobs report showed an uptick in growth.
+The economy gained 253,000 nonfarm payroll jobs, up from 165,000 the previous month.
+In April, there were notable gains in sectors including professional and business services, health care, leisure and hospitality, and social assistance.

-Now, the U.S. unemployment rate sits at 3.5%.
-We have come a long way from the nearly historic high of 14.7% in April 2020, due to a combination of vaccinations and states removing restrictions.
+Now, the U.S. unemployment rate sits at 3.4%.
+We have come a long way from the nearly historic high of 14.7% in April 2020, due to a combination of vaccinations and the country fully reopening.
 However, inflation and the potential of a recession threaten to push the unemployment rate higher again if Federal Reserve rate increases are not able to stave them off.

 Main Findings